steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. building projects based on best practices and transfer this knowledge across the organization.
   1. improving the organization's software quality and operations (-> documentation).

-Therefore, Architecture review processes formalize different steps, involved parties, or input and output to architecture reviews.
+Therefore, architecture review processes formalize different steps, involved parties, or input and output to architecture reviews.
 Over the last decades, different architecture review processes have emerged.
-They can be distinguished, for example, in the overall process, parties involved, artifacts, and, finally, in complexity.

-As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different "prototypical" processes in literature and at the Web:
+As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different "prototypical" processes that are described in literature and at the Web:
   1. The "classical" architecture review process explained by Maranzano et al. in {% cite Maranzano2005 %}.
   1. The Architecture Decision Records (ADR) initially described by Nygard in {% cite Nygard2011 %}.
-  1. The Design Document or Lightweight Request for Comment (RFC) approach explained by Ubl in {% cite Ubl2020 %} and Winters et al. in {% cite Winters2020 %} from the perspective of Google (called Design Documents), Orosz in {% cite Orosz2020 %} and {% cite Orosz2021 %} form the perspective of Uber (called RFC, Lightweight RFC, or Design Documents), Zimmermann in {% cite Zimmermann2019 %} from the perspective of Casper (called RFC), and Gonchar in {% cite Gonchar2020 %} from the perspective of eBay (called Lightweight RFC).
+  1. The Lightweight Request for Comment (RFC)/Design Document approach explained in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations - sometimes called Lightweight RFC and sometimes Design Document approach.
 The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %}.

-TODO: Maybe add {% cite Hohpe2021 %}: model for organizing architects.

 In the next sections, we will describe these three different prototypical architecture review processes.
+But before we start to explain these prototypical architecture review processes, we have to look shortly at different ways to organize architecture work in an organization.
+Essentially, we try to look at who is doing architecture work.

+# Who is Organizing Architecture Work in your Organization

+In {% cite Hohpe2021 %}, Hohpe explains the different options of organizing architecture work in organizations.
+He summarizes four options using a model based on Plöd as well on Toth:
+  1. Benevolent dictator: An architect or architect team tells the developers what and how to do architecture.
+  1. Primus inter pares: Architects are embedded into development teams where they are just-another-team-member but focus on architecture.
+  1. Architecture without architects: Architecture work is a shared responsibility and done within teams by the developers.
+  1. Inmates running the asylum: Although, this option looks like the previous option "architecture without architects", the difference is that nobody is doing architecture.
+This often results in a complex architecture with a lot of cruft and long development cycles.

+The different architecture review processes that we will describe in the next sections, typically were

 # The "Classical" Architecture Review Process